 MD+DI has assembled several experts to explore several aspects of the EU MDR in the new webinar series, “EU Medical Device Regulation: What Does Postponement Mean for Medtech?”
 Topics include risk management, clinical evaluation reports, new expectations for material evaluation, newly required testing, postmarket product surveillance, and much more.
 Attendees will learn how to conduct a gap analysis, how to develop strategies for MDR compliance, how to avoid common pitfalls, and much more.

-In "A Year of MDR Remediation: Strategies and Lessons Learned," Matthew R Jorgensen, senior chemist and toxicologist for Nelson Laboratories, will share lessons learned during preparations for the new rules.
-He will explore key changes in the new MDR such as newly required testing and share experiences from MDR remediation processes to help attendees avoid common pitfalls.
+In "A Year of MDR Remediation: Strategies and Lessons Learned," Matthew R Jorgensen, senior chemist and toxicologist for Nelson Laboratories, shares lessons learned during preparations for the new rules.
+He explores key changes in the new MDR such as newly required testing and share experiences from MDR remediation processes to help attendees avoid common pitfalls.

-Plese join us for these sessions in the webinar series, “EU Medical Device Regulation: What Does Postponement Mean for Medtech?” held July 13-15.
+Plese join us for these sessions in the webinar series, “EU Medical Device Regulation: What Does Postponement Mean for Medtech?” now available on demand.